-Two student career advisors are available at the AFC twice a week to help you with resumes writing and tips, jobs and internship advice, and to answer any of your questions.
-Sessions are hosted by Zoey Ellis and Cindy Cordona from the CCI Peer Career Advisors, Tuesdays and Thursdays from 3pm - 5pm in the AFC Four Angels Lounge.
+A student career advisor is available at the AFC once a week to help you with resume writing and tips, jobs and internship advice, and to answer any of your questions.
+Sessions are hosted by the CCI Peer Career Advisors, Tuesdays 7pm - 9pm in the AFC Four Angels Lounge.

 Peer Writing Tutoring

 A student tutor is available at the AFC every week to assist with building writing skills and reviewing assignments and papers.
-Hosted by Jaime from the CTLR Peer Writing Tutors on Thursdays from 8pm - 10pm in the AFC Library
+Hosted by Hinda from the CTLR Peer Writing Tutors on Sundays from 7pm - 11pm in the AFC Library.

 AFC Outdoors is an initiative that aims to foster engagement with the outdoors, provide resources for outdoor recreation, and host diverse outings for underrepresented students on campus who want to explore outdoor spaces at Middlebury in a safe community where they feel empowered, represented, and celebrated.